 When there is a question regarding the employer/employee relationship the Workers’ Compensation Commission will examine the relationship and make a determination.
 There isn’t one single factor that will determine the outcome.
-Factors including the right to control the work, the method of payment, the right to discharge, the skill required to perform the work, and whether the employer furnish the tools, materials or equipment.
+Factors include the right to control the work, the method of payment, the right to discharge, the skill required to perform the work, and whether the employer furnishes the tools, materials, or equipment.
 The right to control the work is the single most important factor in determining whether or not an employer/employee relationship exists.

 Generally speaking, the Illinois Workers’ Compensation Act provides the following benefits: